-They are a quick service restaurant where you order at the counter and your food is delivered to your table.
+They are a quick-service restaurant where you order at the counter and your food is delivered to your table.
 They have limited indoor and outdoor seating.
 Our food only took about five minutes to appear in front of us and we gobbled it right up!

 We regret not getting a small pie to go.
 Learn from our mistake: get something sweet to go from The Copper Crust to enjoy later.
-Especially if you have a long drive ahead in the afternoon and like to snack like I do in the car!
+Especially if you have a long drive ahead in the afternoon and like to snack as I do in the car!
 (Dan can go an entire road trip eating nothing.
-I’m the complete opposite.)
+I'm the complete opposite.)

 Address: 996 S. George Street, York, PA 17402

 10:15am-11:30am: Discover the Photorealistic Murals in Downtown York

 There are all sorts of murals around the world from commissioned to illegal, graffiti, and murals.
 York has two distinct types of commissioned murals in their city: 1) Photorealistic ones that are on a “murals trail”.
 This helps to tell the story of the city's history.
 2) Trendier more modern street art, like we mentioned for Friday's itinerary upon arrival, can be found in the Royal Square District.

 The York County History Center has an online digital murals guide that visitors can follow of nearly 30 photorealistic murals.

 Not only is it interesting to learn about the city this way (and as part of our two-day York itinerary, of course) but by nature of exploration you end up discovering more of the city too.